March Madness 2018: Updated NCAA Tournament bracket projections

 |

-Need to know: Gonzaga (15-3 road/neutral) sure looks like a top-three seed when it comes to the eye test, but the reality of the Zags' resume is it includes just two wins against an at-large lock (Ohio State and Creighton) and a handful against bubble-type teams (Texas, Saint Mary's, Washington).
-A No. 4 seed is almost certainly the Bulldogs' ceiling.
-Clemson lost senior star Donte Grantham to a season-ending injury in late January; since then, the Tigers are 7-5, which is good but not great.
-That, along with an 8-7 record away from home, likely keeps them beyond the top four seed lines.
-Florida (8-6 road/neutral) has a couple questionable losses (at home to Georgia and South Carolina, for example), but the Gators have nine Q1 wins — including Cincinnati and Gonzaga on a neutral court and road wins at Kentucky, Texas A&M, Missouri and Alabama — and that should balance out those Ls.
-Ohio State is 16-2 at home and 8-6 away from Columbus (and lost three times to a Penn State team that won't make the NCAA Tournament); don't be surprised to see the Buckeyes wind up on the 6 line.
+Need to know: Kentucky has seven wins against sure at-large teams — including West Virginia and Virginia Tech in non-con play — and a top-10 SOS (NC and overall).
+But the Wildcats are just 8-8 away from home and 5-8 in Q1 contests, which keeps them from the top four seed lines.
+Texas Tech is 7-8 in road/neutral games, but two of those six were doozies — at Kansas and at TCU.
+The Red Raiders are right on the edge of a 4/5 seed, and it's fair to wonder if the poor NC SOS (262) will be the difference.
+Clemson lost senior star Donte Grantham to a season-ending injury in late January; since then, the Tigers are 7-6, which is fine but not great.
+That, along with an 8-8 record away from home, likely keeps them beyond the top four seed lines and lower than their computer metrics probably indicate.
+Ohio State was 16-2 at home and 8-6 away from Columbus (and lost three times to a Penn State team that won't make the NCAA Tournament); don't be surprised to see the Buckeyes wind up on the 6 line.

 |